 Born and educated in South Africa where my abiding memories were sitting on our roof watching the first Vampire jet trainers flying over our house from the nearby central flying school and my first dinghy sailing in a “Sprog” This was the introduction to my two passions in life-sailing and flying.

 Left Wits.
-University for the UK in a Volkswagen Beetle and drove up through Africa to Liberia (a long ,long story!) then worked my passage on an ocean going Tugboat to France, then Dublin and finally to Swansea on a small coaster .
+University for the UK in a Volkswagen Beetle and, with a young Swiss accountant, drove up through Africa to Liberia (a long ,long, long story!) then worked my passage on an ocean going Tugboat to France, then Dublin and finally to Swansea on a small coaster .
 After washing tons of dishes in Earls Court joined the Royal Navy in 1960 .
 Joining the Fleet Air Arm was the first step in following a career which would allow me enjoy these passions to the full.

 On leaving the Royal Navy I entered industry with all my leisure time being taken up by boat building and sailing.
 This lasted for around 30 years of racing and cruising concluding with a couple of trans-atlantics.